405th-Infantry-Division/Mantle/mantle.md

 The right to grant, deny, revoke, or suspend membership is reserved by and under the sole authority of the Division Commanding Officer and may not be superseded by any rules of any 405th subdivision or unit.

-We reserve the right to deny or revoke membership at any time, based on any past criminal history as outlined in Operational Procedures and in accordance with the laws of the applicable country or region within.
+We reserve the right to deny or revoke membership at any time, based on any criminal action or history as outlined in Operational Procedures and in accordance with the laws of the applicable country or region within.
 Notice of such denial or revocation will be filed with the 405th Command Staff.
+Notice of Revocation will be sent to MPS Staff and Ownership pursuant to liability.

 # Article II.
 Organizational Units
 The 405th is divided into 3 main units: Division, Regiment and Battalion.
 Most activity will be conducted at the local and regional level with the Division Staff serving as an administrate body.